Where to Find Jobs

 Still, advertised jobs should not be overlooked.
 Here’s a strategy for spending just enough but not too much time on positions listed in publications or on the Internet.

-Next, join job seeking networking groups in your industry, city or church.
-Minnesota WorkForce Centers sponsor a host of networking groups around the state.
+Next, join job seeking networking groups in your industry, city or congregation.
+CareerForce locations sponsor a host of networking groups around the state.
 You may get a tip or two from other participants in the group, along with solace, advice, conversation and camaraderie.

 Take those referrals and begin contacting them.
 These are the individuals you do not know, so you need to call and formally introduce yourself while highlighting the people who gave you their names.
 It’s not an easy task and not everyone will call back or agree to meet.
 Still, these are the people who may have the responsibility for hiring or know the appropriate individual in their companies for you to contact.

-Use our Networking Log to keep track of people you speak with about potential job leads.
 Write down the people you contacted, their phone numbers and any leads they offered.
-If someone doesn't return your inquiry after a couple of calls, move on.
-Don't be a pest because that reputation could come back to haunt you.
+If someone doesn’t return your inquiry after a couple of calls, move on.
+Don’t be a pest because that reputation could come back to haunt you.
+Use our Networking Log to write down your contacts.

 Take notes during interviews, and afterward write an email and a personal handwritten thank you to people who took the time to speak to you.
 Do not overstay your welcome, and focus on getting the information you require in an informational interview.
 Always ask for more contacts, too, to broaden your list.